 Assessment is required for enrollment in math and English classes.
 Because many classes at the college has a prerequisite for English and math, it is advisable to complete your assessment.
 As a high school dual enrollment student, you can complete your assessment through one of the methods below.

-Students who are currently in the 9th – 11th grade will need to do the Guided Self-Placement.
-The guided self-placement activities will allow students to enroll in transfer-level math (9-58) or English (1a) and all other lower level courses.
-9th through 11th graders who believe they have the knowledge or ability to take higher level mathematics: Math 1a or Math 4, may submit a copy of their high school transcript with the Prerequisite/Corequisite Challenge Form.
+Students who are currently in the 9th – 11th grade and wish to take English, or a course with an English prerequisite, will need to do the Guided Self-Placement.
+The guided self-placement activities will allow students to enroll in English 1a and all other lower level courses.

 Currently in 12th grade